-Science suggests that Antimicrobial Copper kills bacteria with a multifaceted attack.
-The questions and answers below summarise active and ongoing research seeking to explain how Antimicrobial Copper is a highly effective touch surface.
+Science suggests that copper inactivates bacteria with a multifaceted attack.
+The questions and answers below summarise active and ongoing research seeking to explain how copper is a highly effective touch surface.

 How does copper affect bacteria?